 - 1 teaspoon of vanilla extract

 - 1 ounce of baking chocolate melted

 - Pre-heat oven to 375 degrees

-- Melt the butter and set aside to cool.
+- Melt the butter and set it aside to cool.

-- Using an electric mixer combine the sugar substitute, melted butter and the eggs.
+- Using an electric mixer combine the sugar substitute, melted butter, and the eggs.

 - Once this is combined add the sour cream.

-- Next add all the dry ingredients and stir until fully combined.
+- Next, add all the dry ingredients and stir until fully combined.

-- Lastly, stir in the sugar free chocolate chips.
+- Stir in the sugar-free chocolate chips.

 - Bake for 25-30 minutes or until an inserted toothpick comes out clean.